In This Article

 This is the part most sellers skip, and it is the part that closes.
 Business owners do not buy AI because they read a clever pitch.
 They buy when they have touched a working version of the thing and felt it solve their problem.
 A slide deck describes the outcome.
 A live demo lets them experience it.

-This is exactly what Ciela's demo agent, Theo, is built for.
-For each prospect, Theo provisions a live AI demo preloaded with that specific business, in one of two formats: a voice agent they can talk to right in the browser, or a brand-matched chat widget overlaid on their own homepage.
-Each demo lives at a simple link (ciela.ai/demo/[slug]) you can send in any message or pull up on a call.
+Ciela AI is built for exactly this.
+Point it at a prospect's website and in a few minutes you get back a live AI demo preloaded with that specific business, in one of two formats: a voice agent they can talk to right in the browser, or a brand-matched chat widget overlaid on their own homepage.
+Send the link in any message or pull it up on a call.

 Seeing is closing.
 A prospect who has talked to a voice agent that booked them a test appointment is no longer wondering whether AI works.
 They are asking how soon you can set it up for their business.